hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 Differentiated storage offerings based on performance and quality can be realized in HP Helion OpenStack by creating clusters of different capabilites, configuring clusters as backends and mapping these backends to different volume types as suggested above.

+##High Level View of the StoreVirtual Integration

+The following diagram shows the workflow of StoreVirtual integration.

+<a href="javascript:window.open('/content/documentation/media/storevirtual-integration.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP StoreVirtual Integration diagram (opens in a new window)</a>

 ##Deploying HP StoreVitual Storage Systems {#deployment-vsa}
 <a href="javascript:window.open('/content/documentation/media/commercial_kvm_network_architecture.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack architecture diagram for KVM (opens in a new window)</a>